Cherreads

 Inside the sleek, pressurized cabin of the mag-train, the Veins blurred past in a streak of gray.
 Will looked over from the tactical table to see Maddie and Allison sharing one of the plush leather seats meant for corporate elites.

-They were sitting close enough that their silhouettes merged, Maddie's arm draped over the back of the seat to pull Allison closer, her thumb absent-mindedly tracing the back of the Builder's hand.
-They were whispering about something — not the mission or the Cleaners, but something small and domestic that made Allison let out a quiet, tired laugh.
+They were sitting close enough that their silhouettes merged.
+Maddie's arm draped over the back of the seat to pull Allison closer, her thumb absent-mindedly tracing the back of the Builder's hand.
+They whispered about something small and domestic that made Allison let out a quiet, tired laugh.
 In the sterile, trillion-dollar interior of the billionaire's life-raft, their messy, grit-stained bond was the only thing that looked real.

-Back at Deep Karakorum, with Lilith sealed in the dry-dock and the vault quiet around them, Maddie found Allison sitting near the edge of the Black Pool, her hands still carrying the green-gold residue of the forensic work.
+Back at Deep Karakorum, with Lilith sealed in the dry-dock and the vault quiet around them, Maddie found Allison sitting near the edge of the Black Pool.
+Her hands still carried the green-gold residue of the forensic work.

 "Elias said P.A.C.I.F.I.C. had a year," Maddie said, dropping onto the stone beside her.
 "A year to build an empire while we were eating dirt."

-"My father didn't believe in fair fights," Allison said, her eyes fixed on the swirling black water.
+"My father despised fair fights," Allison said, her eyes fixed on the swirling black water.
 "He believed in the head start.
-Every project he ever managed was about the Pre-Phase — securing the resources before anyone else knew the market had shifted."
+Every project he ever managed was about the Pre-Phase.
+He secured the resources before anyone else knew the market shifted."

 Maddie let out a low, dark laugh.
-"So you think he's one of them?
+"So you think he is one of them?
 A boardroom bypasser?"

-"I think if there is a Board of Directors holding the leash on this world, he's the one who designed the collar."
+"I think if there is a Board of Directors holding the leash on this world, he designed the collar."
 Allison looked up at the high, vaulted ceiling, her jaw tight.
 "He always wanted me to be an Architect.
 He told me that in a world of chaos, the only person who survives is the one who holds the blueprints."

-"Is that why you're building this place like a fortress?"
+"Is that why you are building this place like a fortress?"

 Maddie watched her walk back toward the fire.